Stewart Weldon: Crimes

 In 1996, at age 19, Weldon and a friend, Dwight Pottinger, visited a nearby mall, where they encountered three young women.
 After some time, the two drove the three girls home.
 Two of the girls got out of the car when they arrived, but Weldon and Pottinger forced the third to stay at gunpoint.
 According to the then-18-year-old woman, Pottinger sexually assaulted her before driving her to her parents' house and fleeing the area.
 The two were later arrested for sexual assault and convicted.
 Sometime after getting released, Weldon was arrested in East Orange on weapons charges and kidnapping, later pleading guilty and sentenced to three years' probation.
 In 2006, he and another man were arrested in connection with the 2001 burglary and arson of an auto dealership in Maywood.
 He was sentenced to one year and one day in prison.

 Upon his release, Weldon moved from New Jersey and voyaged to Springfield, Massachusetts, where in July 2010 he was arrested for attempting to break into a liquor store but was spotted and led police on a chase.
 He was convicted of these crimes and sentenced to serve 18 months in prison.
 In 2015 he was arrested after threatening to shoot up a downtown bar.
 Once apprehended, he punched a security guard.
 In October 2017, shortly after the birth of his child, Weldon was wanted on accusations of attacking a woman.
 Instead of complying with the police, he led them on a high-speed chase, which ended when he attempted to ram his car into a police vehicle.
 He was eventually apprehended and charged with assault with a dangerous weapon and assault on a police officer.
 His bail was set at $2,500.
 It was downgraded to $1,000, and his mother paid it off, and Weldon was released from police custody.
 At the time, he was living at his mother's house.

 2018 arrest

 On May 27, 2018, while waiting at a red light, Weldon was pulled over by Springfield police after being spotted with a broken taillight.
 Officers attempted to pull him over, but a car chase ensued, where he was apprehended.
 There was a terrified woman in the front seat.
 She told the officers that she had been kidnapped, raped, and beaten repeatedly.
 She showed her broken jaw and multiple stab wounds on her abdomen.
-The woman, who was still alive, exclaimed loudly that he had kidnapped her.
-Weldon was quickly arrested and taken into custody.
+The woman exclaimed loudly that he had kidnapped her.
+Weldon was then quickly arrested and taken into custody.
 The woman was later interviewed by police, and she told them that Weldon had held her captive for over a month, continually hitting her with a hammer and raping her.
 She was treated for multiple injuries, including a fractured jaw, stab wounds, marks from being hit with a blunt instrument and a leg infection.